 Paul "Batman" O'Brien, has been a martial artist since he was four.
 He began training in his local dojo in Shotokan Karate.
 Granted he was a kid and the class was little more than a glorified babysitting service, but it deeply impressed upon his young and impressionable mind that the martial arts were a lifetime commitment and something that greatly suited him.

 As a boy and a teenager he was quiet and studious and devoted greater amounts of time to a more mature study of Shotokan, moving to a new dojo and devoting himself to serious training.
-In 1996 he received a 6th Dan rank, and is reputed to be the youngest person to achieve this rank.
 In 1998, he felt it was time to explore other martial arts and thus develop a deeper knowledge and appreciation of Shotokan and the martial arts in general.
 In the years since he has trained in Aikido, Jujutsu, Bujinkan Budo Taijutsu and several more.

 However he became increasingly aware that the nature of these recent martial arts (gundai) was not satisfying the direction he sought, so he turned to Reality Based Martial Arts.
 He studied with the leaders and pioneers of these fields; men such as Jim Wagner (O'Brien is a qualified instructor of this style), Dennis Martin, Lee Morrison, Mick Coup, Tim Larkin and many more.
 (Reviews of EACH of these courses will be in the subscribers section shortly).
 After 5 years of continuous training in Reality Based Systems he found the answers he needed.